-5 Bollard Pull
+5 Bollard Pull (2017)

 The static bollard pulls is to be determined by an approved static bollard pull test performed in the presence of the Surveyor.
 Static Bollard Pull Test Procedure is to be submitted to ABS for review.
 See 5-13-8/1.
+BP is not to exceed escort line force limited by the stability criteria for escort operations.